tydaeus/notes/windows/powershell/powershell_scripting.md

 ```

 ## Arguments
-A script/function can reference the arguments passed to it via the $`Args` array.
+A script/function can reference the arguments passed to it via the `$Args` array.
 Use bracket notation (e.g. `$Args[0]`) to reference a single argument.

 ### Named Parameters
 A script/function can define a named set of parameters.
 Define named parameters that your script/function can accept by name by using a param statement before any non-comment content.

+A hashtable of named parameters passed into a script/function can be accessed using `$PSBoundParameters`; the `$Args` variable will no longer be populated.

 Parameter definitions must be comma-separated, and ignore whitespace:

 ```
 param(